geoadmin/doc-tech/docs/javascript-api.md

-# JS API
+# Javascript API

-The GeoAdmin JS API extends OpenLayers with Swiss specific configurations and layers.
+The GeoAdmin Javascript API ("JS API") extends OpenLayers with Swiss specific configurations and layers.

 For more details, see [the GeoAdmin JS API specs](https://geoadmin.github.io/ol3/apidoc/).